Here are the select set of resources you’ll need to explore your family’s history.

 Genealogy Software for Mac

-I recommend Reunion 10 for genealogy research on the Mac.
-If you want more information, you can read a review of Reunion 10 here and look at a Mac genealogy software feature comparison table to see how it stacks up against the competition.
+I recommend Family Tree Maker for Mac 3 for family history research on the Mac.
+If you want more information, you can look at a Mac genealogy software feature comparison table to see how it stacks up against the competition.

 - Family Tree Maker for Mac by Ancestry.com